 All ground and flight training is provided by a highly-experienced instructor

-With over 48 years and 14,500+ flight hours of pilot experience Steve Shaner has flown many aircraft ranging from Piper cubs to Citation Jets.
+With over 55 years and 10,500+ flight hours of pilot experience Steve Shaner has flown many aircraft ranging from Piper cubs to Citation Jets.
 He has flown all over the country and in all types of weather.
 Steve passes along this experience to each student and teaches a lot of helpful techniques to make flying easier, safer and more fun.
+As a professional pilot and flight instructor, Steve has an excellent safety record.

 From this experience, he could see which pilot tasks students were prone to failing and passing and why.